-Slow down and place transmission in a low gear.
-Gently put on the brakes.
-This presses linings against brake drums or discs and keeps mud, silt, sand, and water from getting in.

-Increase engine rpm and cross the water while keeping light pressure on the brakes.

-When out of the water, maintain light pressure on the brakes for a short distance to heat them up and dry them out.

-Make a test stop when safe to do so.
-Check behind to make sure no one is following, then apply the brakes to be sure they work well.
-If not, dry them out further as described above.
-(CAUTION: Do not apply too much brake pressure and accelerator at the same time, or you can overheat brake drums and linings.)
+- Slow down. - Place transmission in a low gear. - Gently put on the brakes.
+This presses linings against brake drums or discs and keeps mud, silt, sand, and water from getting in. - Increase engine RPM and cross the water while keeping light pressure on the brakes. - When out of the water, maintain light pressure on the brakes for a short distance to heat them up and dry them out. - Make a test stop when safe to do so.
+Check behind to make sure no one is following, then apply the brakes to be sure they work right.
+If not, dry out further as described above.
+(CAUTION: Do no apply too much brake pressure and accelerator at the same time or you can overheat brake drums and linings.)